nateb4n8/CS351-WaterProject/README.md

 Please add your name and current roles of the project.

-Nathan (nacosta): Listings of buy and sell offers.
+Nathan (nacosta): Listings of offers and a bit of server.
+-Skype: logic0verflow

 Max (mottese): Water flow